 Non-DOE contributed labor will be tracked by monitoring milestones set forth in the MOUs.

 Scope funded as redirected labor will be assigned risk and contingency in the WBS.
-Contributed efforts will be assigned risk.
-Overruns in this category may result in overall schedule slip due to the special expertise of contributed scientific labor.
-Contingency funds will be set aside for use of short-term hires or support of scientist and students, and/or other measures that can be made available to alleviate a shortfall in effort on specific WBS tasks.
-In case an institutional commitment cannot be met, HFT and STAR management will jointly seek solutions to identify and commit resources.
+Scientific efforts will be assigned risk. n case an institutional commitment cannot be met, HFT and STAR management will jointly seek solutions to identify and commit resources.

 Contingency

-At CD-1 (Approve Alternate Selection and Cost Range) the total contingency is $3.7 M. Contingency percentages varying from a low 25% for well-understood and well defined tasks to 50% for tasks with high associated risks were used.
+At CD-1 (Approve Alternate Selection and Cost Range) the total contingency is $3.7 M. Contingency percentages vary from a low 25% for well-understood and well defined tasks to 50% for tasks with high associated risks.
 These contingency percentages were based on expert judgment and were applied at the appropriate WBS level.
 Contingency dollars and percentages by WBS are shown in Table 5-2.

 The FPD will manage the contingency funds according to DOE Order 413.3A and the procedures described in the Baseline Change Control section with thresholds as specified in

 Table 6-1.